Every Movie Delayed Due to Coronavirus: Find Out the New Release Date

 Original release date: March 5, 2021

-The Ruben Fleischer-directed adaptation of the popular video game series, starring Tom Holland as treasure hunter Nathan Drake, has been moved from spring to fall 2021.
+The Ruben Fleischer-directed adaptation of the popular video game series, starring Tom Holland as treasure hunter Nathan Drake, first moved from spring to fall 2021 -- then forward again, finally landing in summer 2021.

 Venom: Let There Be Carnage